Neural Networks Assignment Help

 A biological neuron is massively parallel, slow but superior to the artificial neural network.
 On the other hand, ANN is massively parallel, fast but inferior to a biological neuron.

 A biological neuron tolerates ambiguity while artificial network neurons are very precise.
 They require formatted and structured data to tolerate ambiguity.

 In a biological neuron, even partial damage will degrade performance.
 On the other hand, an artificial neuron network is capable of robust performance.
 It has the potential of being fault-tolerant.

 Information in biological neurons is stored in the synapses while the ANN stores information in continuous memory locations.

-The Building Blocks of Artificial Neural Networks
+Our Neural Networks Homework Help Experts are familiar with all the Building Blocks of Artificial Neural Networks

 - Network Topology

 The arrangement of the nodes along with connecting lines to form a network is called network topology.
 Artificial neural networks can be classified into the following topologies: